Teaching Staff

 Emma believes all students are unique learners and teaches to embrace the value and differences of others.
 She teaches to encourage the joy of learning, guiding students to overcome challenges and to develop the confidence to celebrate their individual successes and to grow with confidence.
 She is passionate about teaching art and technology and has more than 20 years experience across primary, secondary and tertiary levels in New Zealand and the UK.
 She is a practicing artist exhibiting work in New Zealand and overseas.

-Karim Lee
+Karim Lee (Maternity Leave)

 (BSc), Grad Dip Tchg